Linux/macOS

-This error occurs during database backup when PostgreSQL terminates the pg_dump connection prematurely.
-Common causes include idle transaction timeouts, network interruptions, statement timeouts, and firewall issues.
-Check server logs and adjust timeout parameters to resolve.
+This error occurs when PostgreSQL terminates the pg_dump connection mid-backup.
+Common causes are idle/statement timeouts, parallel-worker idling, and firewalls dropping idle TCP connections.
+Check server logs and adjust timeouts.

 The pg_dump utility opens a connection to PostgreSQL and executes queries to read the database schema and data.
-The 'server closed the connection' error means PostgreSQL abruptly terminated that connection before pg_dump finished reading the backup data.
+The "server closed the connection" error means PostgreSQL abruptly terminated that connection before pg_dump finished reading the backup data.
 This can happen mid-dump or at specific points depending on the underlying cause.
 The error is usually preceded by server-side events like timeout expiration, insufficient resources, or explicit connection termination.
-Unlike permanent schema/data corruption, this is a connectivity or resource issue that often resolves when the root cause is addressed.
+Unlike permanent schema/data corruption, this is a connectivity or resource issue that often resolves once the root cause is addressed.

 Examine the PostgreSQL server logs to understand why the connection was closed.
 The server logs are typically located at: